Central Sahel, Burkina Faso

 BACKGROUND:

-Populations in the Central Sahel – Burkina Faso, Mali and Niger – are enduring armed conflict and inter-communal violence amidst a decade-long insurgency driven by armed Islamist groups affiliated with al-Qaeda and the so-called Islamic State Sahel Province.
-According to the Armed Conflict Location & Event Data Project (ACLED), over 12,000 people, most of whom were civilians, were killed in 2023.
+Populations in the Central Sahel – Burkina Faso, Mali and Niger – are enduring armed conflict and inter-communal violence amidst an entrenched insurgency driven by armed Islamist groups affiliated with al-Qaeda (JNIM) and the so-called Islamic State Sahel Province.
 At least 2.8 million people are internally displaced in the region, including 2.1 million in Burkina Faso alone.
 Violence has also taken place between rival ethnic militias and community-based self-defense groups resulting in reprisal attacks and countless abuses.

-Armed Islamist groups perpetrate recurrent abuses and attacks against civilians, including grave violations against children and conflict-related sexual violence.
-These groups systematically use sieges, threats, kidnappings, improvised explosive devices and landmines as deliberate tactics of war as they seek to control supply routes and increase areas of influence.
-Armed Islamist groups are committing war crimes in besieged areas, blocking humanitarian aid to civilians and causing starvation, imposing forced taxation and strategically destroying and looting civilian objects, including places of worship, health centers, food reserves and water services, among other violations of International Humanitarian Law (IHL).
-Insurgents also routinely target secular state education, burning schools and threatening, abducting or killing teachers.
+Armed Islamist groups perpetrate recurrent abuses and attacks against civilians.
+These groups systematically use sieges, threats, kidnappings, improvised explosive devices (IEDs) and landmines as deliberate tactics of war as they seek to control supply routes and increase areas of influence.
+They have also enforced their own interpretation of Sharia law in areas under their control, imposing severe gender discriminatory rules.
+In besieged areas, armed Islamist groups are blocking humanitarian aid to civilians and causing starvation, imposing forced taxation and strategically destroying and looting civilian objects, including places of worship, health centers, food reserves and water services, among other violations of International Humanitarian Law (IHL).
+Insurgents also routinely perpetrate grave violations against children and target secular state education, burning schools and threatening, abducting or killing teachers.

-Counterterrorism operations have often led to human rights violations in all three states, with security forces in Mali and Burkina Faso directly implicated in likely war crimes and crimes against humanity.
-In Mali, the Russian paramilitary group Africa Corps (formerly the Wagner Group) has perpetrated possible war crimes and crimes against humanity, including summary executions, rape and sexual violence, pillaging and torture against civilians, while working alongside the Malian Armed Forces (FAMa) since at least December 2021.
+Counterterrorism operations have often led to human rights violations in all three states, with security forces in Mali and Burkina Faso implicated in likely war crimes and crimes against humanity.
+The Malian Armed Forces (FAMa) and Russian paramilitary group Africa Corps (formerly the Wagner Group) have perpetrated possible war crimes and crimes against humanity, including summary executions, rape and sexual violence, pillaging and torture against civilians, since at least December 2021.
+An offensive by FAMa and paramilitaries in northern Mali has been characterized by systematic and indiscriminate killing of civilians – particularly Tuareg, Arabic-speaking tribes and Fulani – and indiscriminate airstrikes, among other abuses.
 State-sponsored militias in Burkina Faso, notably the Volunteers for the Defense of the Homeland (VDP), have also been implicated in grave crimes along ethnic lines.

 The region has faced significant political and security upheaval since 2020, including military takeovers in all three countries.
-According to ACLED, the number of civilians killed by armed Islamist groups in Niger increased in the first year of military rule compared with the previous year, as attacks became more lethal but less frequent.
-Nigerien defense and security forces killed three times as many civilians since the July 2023 coup, as well as arbitrarily arrested civilians along ethnic lines.
-Amid these shifts, the military regimes have taken steps to repress civic and political space and reduce international scrutiny into the country’s human rights situations.
-The decision by the three military regimes to create the Alliance of Sahel States – a mutual defense pact – and withdraw from the Economic Community of West African States in January 2024 has compounded regional fragmentation and tensions.
+Amid these shifts, the military regimes have taken several measures to repress civic and political space and reduce international scrutiny into the country’s human rights situations.
+In Burkina Faso, the “general mobilization” decree – a law purportedly aiming to curtail the spread of violence and recapture territory – has been abused by the authorities through forcible conscription, arbitrary arrests or kidnapping of dozens of perceived critics, human rights defenders and magistrates in counterinsurgency operations, likely amounting to enforced disappearances.
+The decision by the three military regimes to create the Alliance of Sahel States – a mutual defense pact – and formally withdraw from the Economic Community of West African States on 29 January 2025 has compounded regional fragmentation and tensions.

 RECENT DEVELOPMENTS: